io-sea/hestia/doc/UserGuide.md

 ## Configuration

-An example inventory for a two node test setup is provided.
+An example inventory for a three node test setup is provided.
 The following variables are supported when provided in your inventory variables and are propogated to the relevant config files on the nodes.
 Specifiying different values for different groups is possible as detailed in the ansible documentation and can even be set differently for individual nodes.

 | Variable Name | Default Value | Notes |
 |---|---|---|